- City University - Institute of Psychoanalysis London, UK

 Sachs has spoken at numerous conferences, many of which also had speakers that are also listed on Grey Faction’s Conspiracy Therapist list.
 For example, she gave a presentation titled "The DID RA family: an attachment perspective on a forensic relationship" at The Twelfth Annual Ritual Abuse, Secretive Organizations and Mind Control Conference in 2009 alongside other speakers such as Neil Brick.
 Lucien Greaves attended this conference, and he wrote a piece that describes what he experienced that you can find here.
 Sachs also spoke at a Four Day Continuing Professional Development Course with Valerie Sinason and Orit Badouk Epstein.
 In March of 2019 she presented with Michael Salter at ISSTD’s Annual Conference.
 She has also spoken at The Centre for Child Mental Health, and lead workshops at the Western Australia Family Law Pathways Network, which is an organization that works with separating or separated families.

 It is also important to put a spotlight on the topics she is discussing at conferences and workshops.
 Sachs has many modules through Confer Center, such as “Regression: a necessary state of mind for therapeutic growth?” with, according to the website, a focus on “the regressive states experienced by people suffering from dissociative disorders.
 “Adah will reflect on the value of these states to protect the core personality of an abused childhood, but also discuss the severe risks to the adult in therapy who slips into these at times of stress.” and an online module titled “Forensic Psychotherapy: Pathologies and Treatment Strategies for working with Violence” in which Sachs’ module discusses the topic: “Dissociative Identity Disorder (DID) (American Psychiatric Association 2013) is examined in this presentation from the perspective of its relevance to the criminologist.”
-She also gave a 90 minute workshop with European Society for Trauma and Dissociation (ESTD) titled “Severe and unusual self-harm, DID, and two young people that I hadn’t helped” in which she explains how a child who is self-harming can actually be expressive of DID.
+She also gave a 90 minute workshop with European Society for Trauma and Dissociation (ESTD) titled “Severe and unusual self-harm, DID, and two young people that I hadn’t helped” in which she explains how a child who is self-harming can actually be expressive of DID (information since removed from web site).

 Western Law Family Pathways Network is an organization that provides services to families that are separated or are separating.
 Sachs has spoken at many conferences through them.